Everything You Need to Know About CBD for Weight Loss

 CBD products and weight loss

 There are no formal guidelines on using CBD products and losing weight.
 That means there are also no recommendations on dosages or which kind of product might be best.
+While you’re doing your research, check out these CBD products for weight loss that meet our experts’ criteria for quality and safety.

 In general, CBD seems to be safe, says Bonni Goldstein, MD, medical director and owner of Cannacenters, a medical practice in Los Angeles and author of Cannabis is Medicine: How Medical Cannabis and CBD are Healing Everything from Anxiety to Chronic Pain.
 But there can be side effects like nausea, fatigue, irritability, and diarrhea.
 CBD can also interact with the blood thinner warfarin (Coumadin) and other medications.